nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### What is it?
 The `find` command helps users search recipes according to which component of the recipe they are looking for.

 Users can find the application by using the command flags.
-The command flags specifies signifies which component of a recipe you are searching through.
+The command flags specifies which component of a recipe you are searching through.

 #### Usage